 In all complaints of sexual misconduct, all parties will be informed of the outcome.
 In some instances, the administration also may choose to make a brief public announcement of the nature of the violation and the action taken, without using the name or identifiable information of the alleged victim.
 Certain college administrators are informed of the outcome within the bounds of student privacy (e.g., the President of the College, Vice President of Student Services, Campus Security Officer).
 If there is a report of an act of alleged sexual misconduct to a conduct officer of the College and there is evidence that a felony has occurred, local police will be notified.
 This does not mean charges will be automatically filed or that a victim must speak with the police, but the institution is legally required to notify law enforcement authorities.
 The institution also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
 This statistical report does not include personally identifiable information.

 Persons wishing to confidentially discuss their experiences regarding sexual discrimination, sexual harassment, or sexual violence may to do so with one of the College’s licensed professional counselors.
 Individuals authorized to provide such service on our campus include:

 [Additional information regarding Counseling services at HutchCC may be found at the HutchCC Student Success Center.]

 HutchCC is committed to providing free, confidential counseling services to currently enrolled students of the college.
-HutchCC believes strongly in the need for confidentiality and follows Kansas statutes and professional ethical requirements on the privilege of mental health records which govern the manner in which they are released.
+HutchCC believes strongly in the need for confidentiality and follows Kansas statutes and professional ethical requirements on the privilege of mental health records that govern the manner in which they are released.
 HutchCC wants to assure students that counseling records are secure, maintained confidentially, and separate from a student’s education record; therefore, the general standard for sharing private information under the Family Educational Rights and Privacy Act (FERPA) is not applicable for sharing mental health treatments records internally.”
-For information about counseling services at HutchCC, please call (620) 665-3377 or visit our website.
+For information about counseling services at HutchCC, please call (620) 665-3377.